 ‘Encouraging primary school students to explore ideas of multiculturalism in Australia, as well as giving them a place to practice their public speaking skills and improve their confidence’.

-Entries previously closed in the second half of March.
+Entries close 20 March 2020.
 Local finals held in the last four weeks of Term 2.
-The Years 3 & 4 state final previously held in late October, and the Years 5 & 6 state final previously held in mid-November.
+The Years 3 & 4 State Final previously held in late October, and the Years 5 & 6 State Final previously held in mid-November.
 Exact dates once these are advised.

 ‘The Plain English Speaking Award has provided an invaluable opportunity for NSW senior students to improve their confidence and to develop their speech writing and public speaking skills’.